KEINOS/Practice_PHPUnit-test-of-STDIN/README.md

 # PHPUnit Test Sample For STDIN

-This is a sample of PHPUnit to test the below function, which receives value from "STDIN" (Standard Input).
+This is a sample PHPUnit test to check the functionability of the below function, which receives a value from "STDIN" (Standard Input) and returns that value.

 ```php
 function getContentsFromStdin()